MICHAEL CHEKHOV IN THE TWENTY FIRST CENTURY: NEW PATHWAYS

 The research team had hoped that the series of research events and experiments would identify new research questions for future development with our national and international partners and this has been the case.

-In addition to the forthcoming project report (spring 2017) and publication of the book (2018) we will also be further developing our work on a number of the strands explored.
+In addition to the forthcoming project report (2017) and publication of the book (2018) we will also be further developing our work on a number of the strands explored.
 This will include:

 - The Chekhov Collective have been invited to develop the R&D material on The Little Prince for a full run in London venue